DerekCuevas/friend-list/better-observable-solution/README.md

 # Better "observable" approach:
 This approach builds on the patterns used in the part "observable" approach, with significant simplifications being made to the react container components.

-Dispatching side effects of updating the URL are managed with [history's](https://github.com/mjackson/history) history.listen() method.
+Dispatching side effects of updating the URL (via the browser's back/forward buttons) are managed with [history's](https://github.com/mjackson/history) history.listen() method.

 ```javascript
 history.listen(location => {